 “It is important to use the posterior chain for paddleboarding because you are pulling the paddle toward you which uses your back, and you are squatting which uses the glutes.
 Because the power phase of the paddleboard stroke is in the hip extension standing up, you have to use the entire back side of your body,” she says.
 Craig, a PaddleFit and 200-hour yoga trained fitness coach, suggests moves like squats, rows, and pull-ups.
 “Not only will they help build strength in the posterior chain, they will improve your posture too,” she says.

 Whether you are new to paddle sports or want to kick up your workout try a Bosu ball says Angela Thomas of Over Board Paddle and Fitness.
 They launch on the Choptank River in Cambridge, Maryland.
-Bosu balls are training tools that look like half an exercise ball topped with a platform.
+Bosu balls are training tools that look like half an exercise ball topped with a platform and are great for exercises related to stand-up paddleboarding.
 “Using a Bosu ball is the best for building balance because it is very similar to a being on a SUP Board with the side to side balance,” she says.
 She recommends doing squats, lunges and even working your upper body while standing on one.

 Craig also recommends adding in exercises that will mimic the environment on the water.
 In this case, she says to add in resistance with the muscles that will move the paddle.
 Craig likes the TRX Rip Training®, it’s a bar anchored on only one side and attached by a resistance band.
 “Rotational power and stability is important both for being strong and stable, as well as having lots of strength to propel the board forward.
 I like to train using the TRX Rip Trainer so that you can use elastic resistance to mimic the SUP environment.
 The best moves are the Rip Stack, and the Rip Paddleboard Row,” she says.